acut3/acut3.github.io/_drafts/bugpoc-wacky-xss-challenge.markdown

 It redefines the `alert()` function to pop the alert as expected, and then pop a second alert with the following message:

 > Nice Job with this CTF!
-If you enjoyed hacking this website then you would love being an Amazon Security Engineer!
-Amazon was kind enough to sponsor BugPoC so we could make this challenge.
+If you enjoyed hacking this website then you would
+> love being an Amazon Security Engineer!
+Amazon was kind enough to sponsor
+> BugPoC so we could make this challenge.
 Please check out their job openings!

 So, the XSS will happen inside the `https://wacky.buggywebsite.com/frame.html` iframe for sure, and probably through the `param` query parameter.

-### Controling the iframe
+### Controlling the iframe

 We've seen that we can't iframe `https://wacky.buggywebsite.com/frame.html` inside our own page, because of the `x-frame-options: SAMEORIGIN` header.
 But